dimo414/bkt/README.md

 <a name="cache_dir"></a>
 ### Changing the Cache Directory

+By default, cached data is stored under `/tmp` or a similar temporary directory;
+this can be customized via the `--cache-dir` flag, or by setting the `BKT_TMPDIR` environment variable.
+If both `BKT_TMPDIR` and `--cache-dir` are used the flag `--cache-dir` will take priority.

-By default, cached data is stored under `/tmp` or a similar temporary directory, this can be customized via the `--cache-dir` flag.
-Note that the choice of directory can affect `bkt`'s performance; if the cache is stored under a [`tmpfs`](https://en.wikipedia.org/wiki/Tmpfs) or solid-state partition it will be significantly faster than caching to a spinning disk.
+Note that the choice of directory can affect `bkt`'s performance: if the cache is stored under a [`tmpfs`](https://en.wikipedia.org/wiki/Tmpfs) or solid-state partition it will be significantly faster than caching to a spinning disk.

 ## Security and Privacy